dstc8-track2/NOESIS-II/README.md

 Additional external information which will be important for dialog modeling will be provided.
 For Ubuntu dataset, this external information comes in the form of Linux manual pages and Ubuntu discussion forums and for Advising dataset, extra information about courses will be given.
 The contestants can use the provided knowledge sources as is, or transform them to appropriate representations (e.g. knowledge graphs, continuous embeddings, etc.) that can be integrated with end-to-end dialog systems to improve accuracy.

-**All the datasets will be publicly available after the competition.**

 ### Data format ####